 Snotsicle - An icicle of frozen mucus hanging from the nose of the owner, once they start to form, they cause the nose to run so speeding up the growth.
 Aus.

 South - Antarctica.
 Usually referred to in the form "going south", "been south", "went south" etc. Br

-Span [n] - a wire cable, anchored at each end, wot dogs are fastened to.
+Span [n] - a wire cable, anchored at each end, used to fasten dogs to to stop them wandering off and/or fighting.
 Br

 Span, to - to put dogs on a span after a journey.
 Br